-She is currently a graduate student researcher at the University of Pittsburgh, where she supports faculty on a myriad of research projects, a research consultant for SisterFriend, Inc., and a freelance filmmaker.
+She is currently a Postdoctoral Associate at the University of Pittsburgh, where she works on a variety of creative research studies.